PengSiyun/SNAD-data-Harmonization/README.md

 # SNAD-data-Harmonization

-Goal: Harmonize 5+ years of social network data, clinical data, and neuroimaging data from 6 sources
+Goal: Harmonize 5+ years of social network data, clinical data, and neuroimaging data from 6 sources and softwares

 Run "Rule_all_participant" do file will excute all necessary do files in order to produce cleaned data